ngxtm/aws-workshop/content/4-Event-Participated/4.3-Event3/index.md

 - MLOps and monitoring for GenAI applications
 - Cost optimization for high-volume AI workloads
 - Integration of multiple AWS AI services in complex workflows

----

-_P/S: This workshop provided actionable insights into building scalable, production-ready AI applications.
-The technical discussions on rate limiting, message handling, and agent architecture are particularly valuable for solving real-world constraints when deploying AI chatbots and intelligent agents._